rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 The decision might be trivial in small programs, `bar` could simply trust `foo` and not call `even` again.
 However, as the program grows, with calls going through different modules (say `foo` calls `foo1`, which calls `foo2`, ..., which calls `foo10`, which then finally calls `bar`), then matters become far more complicate.

 As time goes by, we might decide to refactor the code.
-Perhaps we notice that `foo` itself does not *really* care whether `x` is even so that we remove the call to `even` inside `foo`, without updating `bar` to call `even`.
+Perhaps we notice that `foo` itself does not *really* care whether `x` is even so that we remove the call to `even` inside `foo`, without updating `bar`, which now must call `even`.
 Sadly, an "innocent" refactoring at one point breaks code located in a fairly remote place.

 > Spooky action at a distance!
+The enemy of local reasoning.

 Fundamentally, `bar` had a pre-condition on `x` being even, but it did not make that pre-condition explicit.
-In other words, `bar` did not encode its pre-condition in the type-system.
+Not at least as far as the type-system is aware.

-The predicate version of `even` (`even :: Int -> Bool`) cannot bring much farther.
+The predicate version of `even` (`even :: Int -> Bool`) cannot help us at all.
 However, its alternative `even :: Int -> Maybe Int` can!
 We just need to push it a little more.

 As we have said before, a `Just x` produced by `even x` can be regarded as **evidence** that `x` is even.
 Hence, by following a type-driven approach, we could pick a type other than `Int` for `a` in `Maybe a`.
 That is, a "special" type like `a`, but equipped with the semantic: